 The first thing to know when learning how to grow orchids inside is choosing the right orchids.
 There are 3 types of orchids that I feel are easy to grow for anyone!

-Moth Orchids – Phalaenopsis
+Moth Orchid – Phalaenopsis

 Dendrobium orchids usually have larger flowers, and are the kind most often seen at a florist or in professional arrangements.
 They have the same basic requirements as moth orchids, but prefer a bright light for the best blooms.
 All white Dendrobium are the most amazing flower!
 The flowers usually last about a month on the plant.

-The best soil is the orchid mix you buy at the nursery… largely bark pieces, it drains well and has an acid base.
+The best soil is the orchid potting mix you buy at the nursery… largely bark pieces, it drains well and has an acid base.
 Orchid aficionados everywhere are going to gasp, but I never repotted my orchids.
 You should, because one of mine did eventually give up, probably because the soil was drying out too fast.
 However, orchid mix is so light, (cheaper to ship) that most plants you bring home from the store are probably in a reasonably decent soil… In any case, don’t use regular potting mix… Also, buy a liquid fertilizer meant for orchids, and apply as directed once a month.

-They do like a little humidity, especially in the winter when heating zaps the air of moisture.
+Orchids do like a little humidity, especially in the winter when heating zaps the air of moisture.
 I grow mine in a bathroom, or over the kitchen sink so the humidity is taken care of for me there!
 Another option is to mist a few times a day, or to create a pebble tray for your orchids to sit on.
 Fill the tray with water to just below the tops of the pebbles, and set the pots on top.
 This will keep the air humid around the plants.
 Use distilled water to keep from getting that yucky white deposit on your pretty pebbles.
 (Dollar store sells pretty pebbles!)
 Here is a YouTube video from ‘Growing Wisdom’ on how to make humidity trays for your plants!

 This is the most important condition to get right for your orchids to bloom.
 Medium to bright light is best.
 I grow mine in a frosted glass window, so it always gets bright light without getting direct sun.
 West or east facing is ideal, and not too far from a window.
 So to sum up, bright but indirect is the best kind of light for orchids indoors.